ropenscilabs/qcoder/README.md

 Click "Select project folder" and "my qcoder project."
 There are two ways to add codes.
 To use an existing code, highlight the text to be coded, select the code, click "Add selected code" and then "Save changes."
-Text to be assigned a new (or exisitng) code should be surrounded by (QCODER) (/QCODER) tags.
+Text to be assigned a new (or existing) code should be surrounded by (QCODER) (/QCODER) tags.
 The closing tag is followed immediately by the code enclosed in curly brackets and prefixed with a
 \# for example {\#samplecode}